yelurusreejareddy/yelurusreejareddy/README.md

 I think about problems compulsively - in code, in conversations, everywhere.
 I'm a perfectionist about the things that matter, I travel when I can, and I watch crime thrillers when I'm not.

-Right now I'm a Research Assistant at DePaul, implementing a Topological Data Analysis algorithm that computes harmonic persistence barcodes to classify 3D shapes.
+Right now I'm a Research Assistant at DePaul, implementing a Topological Data Analysis algorithm that computes harmonic barcodes - studying their persistence and stability across different inputs.
 I also build LangChain agents, train RL policies, and work across the full ML stack.
-Looking for **AI/ML Engineer** roles where the problem space is genuinely open.
+Looking for **AI/ML Engineer** roles where the problem space is genuinely open

 ---

 ## Research

-**Harmonic Chain Barcodes for 3D Shape Classification** - DePaul University - Sep 2025-Present
+[**Tracking the Persistence of Harmonic Barcodes**](https://github.com/yelurusreejareddy/harmonic-barcode) - DePaul University - Sep 2025-Present

-Implementing a matrix-based algorithm that computes harmonic persistence barcodes - chain representatives carrying richer geometric information than standard birth-death pairs.
-The algorithm applies Gram-Schmidt orthogonalization, real-arithmetic corrections, and generator cycle extraction, then feeds the resulting features into SVM classifiers to distinguish 3D shapes: sphere, torus, cube, cylinder, cone, Mobius strip.
+Implementing a matrix-based algorithm that computes harmonic barcodes - cycle generators that carry richer geometric information than standard birth-death pairs.
+The algorithm applies Gram-Schmidt orthogonalization, real-arithmetic corrections, and generator cycle extraction, converts the output to persistence images, and feeds those into SVM classifiers.
+Running two sets of experiments: one on standard geometric shapes to evaluate topological distinguishability, and one on randomly generated point clouds to test generalization.

 Stack: Python, GUDHI, NumPy, SciPy, scikit-learn